jackyzha0/jackyzha0.github.io/content/thoughts/circle.md

 Joel, Becky, and Justin have all been so ridiculously wonderful throughout the whole Circle that it's so weird to even think I almost didn't follow through.
 I feel like this Circle has given me the space to explore ideas that have been marinating in the back of my head with some ridiculously thoughtful people.

 I cannot wait to see how we piece this into something that we can show the world.
 It may be a little naive, but I really think that what we made here is truly special.
 This is the chance for us to help define what play means for the next few generations and I cannot be more giddy.
 Towards unabashed excitement :))

-### Topics
-todo: write more about why these are cool

-things we've talked about
-- why labels are important
-- can play produce products
-- creating spaces of abundance